-The Power Play by The Market Herald Releases New I... | INN
+The Power Play by the Market Herald Releases New I... | INN

-The Power Play by The Market Herald Releases New Interviews with Nextech AR, i-80 Gold, Kidoz Inc., Rakovina Therapeutics, Prophecy DeFi, and Saturn Oil & Gas Discussing Their Latest Press Releases
+The Power Play by the Market Herald Releases New Interviews With Sprout AI, Billy Goat Brands, White Gold Corp., and Logiq Discussing Their Latest News

-The Power Play by The Market Herald has announced the release of new interviews with Nextech AR, i-80 Gold, Kidoz Inc., Rakovina Therapeutics, Prophecy DeFi, and Saturn Oil & Gas discussing their latest press releasesThe Power Play by The Market Herald provides investors with a quick snapshot of what they need to know about the company’s latest press release through exclusive insights and interviews with company …
+The Power Play by The Market Herald has announced the release of new interviews with Sprout AI, Billy Goat Brands, White Gold Corp., and Logiq discussing their latest press releasesThe Power Play by The Market Herald provides investors with a quick snapshot of what they need to know about the company’s latest press release through exclusive insights and interviews with company executives.Sprout AI Inc. distributor …

-The Power Play by The Market Herald has announced the release of new interviews with Nextech AR, i-80 Gold, Kidoz Inc., Rakovina Therapeutics, Prophecy DeFi, and Saturn Oil & Gas discussing their latest press releases
+The Power Play by The Market Herald has announced the release of new interviews with Sprout AI, Billy Goat Brands, White Gold Corp., and Logiq discussing their latest press releases

 The Power Play by The Market Herald provides investors with a quick snapshot of what they need to know about the company’s latest press release through exclusive insights and interviews with company executives.

-Nextech AR is rebranding as “Nextech AR Solutions, A Metaverse Company”.
-“ARitize” will be the new naming convention for its suite of AR products.
-Evan Gappelberg, CEO of Nextech AR Solutions sat down with Caroline Egan to discuss the upcoming launch.
+Sprout AI Inc. (CSE:BYFM) distributor TheraCann Australia and Ivory Medical break ground on new cultivation facility

+TheraCann Australia has been contracted by Ivory Medical to provide technical and operational support for the facility.
+The cultivation technology selected is Sprout AI’s version 2 automated vertical indoor rolling rack enclosed plant habitat and root chamber technology.
+Chris Bolton, Founder & CEO of TheraCann International sat down with Caroline Egan to discuss the cultivation facility.

-For the full interview with Evan Gappelberg and to learn more about Nextech AR’s rebranding, click here.
+For the full interview with Chris Bolton and to learn more about Sprout AI’s recent announcement, click here.

-i-80 Gold (IAU) has reported positive results from the ongoing surface drill program at its Granite Creek Property in Nevada.
-Assays for the first four holes have returned impressive gold grades and widths of mineralization. i-80 CEO & Director Ewan Downie sat down with Dave Jackson to discuss the drilling results.
+Billy Goat Brands (GOAT) investee Sophie’s Kitchen has signed a master brokerage sales agreement with leading seafood distributor Southwind Foods.
+Under the master brokerage sales agreement and equity partnership with Southwind, GOAT’s products will be distributed across tens of thousands of distribution points.Billy Goat Brands CEO Tony Harris sat down with Caroline Egan to discuss the announcement.

-For the full interview with Ewan Downie and to learn more about i-80 Gold’s reports, click here.
+For the full interview with Tony Harris and to learn more about Billy Goat Brands’ recent announcement, click here.

+White Gold Corp.
+(TSXV:WGO) reports results for the recently completed maiden diamond drilling program on the Betty Property

+White Gold (WGO) is pleased to announce results for the maiden diamond drilling program on the company’s Betty Property.
+Six diamond drill holes totalling 1,364m tested the Betty Ford target and two of the six diamond drill holes intersected significant broad zones of near surface gold mineralization.
+David D’Onofrio, President & CEO of White Gold Corp. sat down with Caroline Egan to highlight the drill program results.

-For the full interview with Tarrnie Williams and to learn more about Kidoz Inc.’s Q3 results, click here.
+For the full interview with David D’Onofrio and to learn more about White Gold’s recent announcement, click here.

-Rakovina (RKV) is partnering with St. Baldrick’s Foundation to develop treatments for childhood bone cancer.
-It was selected to join a three-year C$1,297,000 research program funded by St. Baldrick’s Martha’s BEST Grant for All.
-The grant focuses on treatments for Ewing sarcoma, an aggressive bone and soft tissue cancer in children and young adults.
-Dr. Mads Daugaard, Co-founder, President, and CSO sat down with Dave Jackson to discuss Rakovina’s partnership with St. Baldrick’s Foundation.
+Logiq (LGIQ) has reported financial results for Q3 2021.
+Revenue increased 11 per cent to C$7.8 million, gross margins for DataLogiq and AppLogiq both improved substantially, and consolidated gross margin was 29.5 percent, up 13.7 percent from Q3 2020.
+The company’s President, Brent Suen, spoke to our Caroline Egan to shed light on the results.

-For the full interview with Dr. Mads Daugaard and to learn more about Rakovina’s recent partnership, click here.
+For the full interview with Brent Suen and to learn more about Logiq’s recent announcement, click here.

 Interviews for The Power Play by The Market Herald are released daily.
 To learn more about the companies featured in The Power Play or to explore our other interviews visit The Power Play by The Market Herald.